waxx567/Dell/Wayne McRae 3D portfolio/README.md

 ## TailwindCSS Overview

 Tailwind CSS is an open-source CSS framework.
-The main feature of this library is that, unlike other CSS frameworks like Bootstrap, it does not provide a series of predefined classes for elements such as buttons or tables.
+The main feature of this library is that - unlike other CSS frameworks like Bootstrap - it does not provide a series of predefined classes for elements such as buttons or tables.
 Instead, it creates a list of "utility" CSS classes that can be used to style each element by mixing and matching.

 [WikiLink](https://en.wikipedia.org/wiki/Tailwind_CSS)